 Curl and Press –Term some use to describe the motion of the top hand from above the hip to overhead in the plant action.
 Encourages elbow rotation causing the “round housing” effect and therefore is inaccurate.

-Bucket – to swing up to the horizontal position but be unable to continue to vertical (stuck in the bucket – usually caused by pulling the top hand).
+Bucket – to swing up to the horizontal position but be unable to continue to vertical (stuck in the bucket – usually caused by pulling the top hand, or blocking with the bottom arm).

 Row – the close off – when the top hand reaches the shin – the problem is a “rowing” action is by definition to the side, while the pole vault swing up action should be as centered as possible to the vaulter’s body